Iron Or(e) City – Mine forces small town of Kiruna to move location

 The ground that is still accessible was turned into the Gruvstadsparken, the mine city park.
 Little signs with QR codes show visitors what was once standing there.
 But it is only a temporary solution.
 “As soon as this area starts to be dangerous, we know they’re going to fence it”, says Henriksson.

 The move is not a permanent solution.
 Though it saves the town from collapse until 2060, ongoing mining operations are still a base for an unsure future.
 The area being moved now is affected by a mining level of -1365 meters, but LKAB might go deeper.
 Test drillings indicate that there is ore at the -2300 metre level.
 “How will that affect our city?
 We don’t know yet”, local guide Henriksson says.
-Huhtaniska from LKAB confirms:
+Huhtaniska from LKAB admits:

 Like all natural resources, even the seemingly endless iron ore body in Kiruna could one day be gone.
 Tourism has been growing significantly in the last few years, and the clear skies make Kiruna a profitable location for space research.
 “In a way, we have three legs.
 Tourism is a strong leg.
 The space industry is not as strong, but still a leg.
 But the mine is the strongest one”, tourism expert Henriksson sums it up.
 Would the others be enough to replace the mine?
 “I hope that tourism gets big enough”, Guidetur-CEO Fredriksson says.
 “If we could survive, even when the mine is gone?
 I hope so.”